ayatokura/ai-openscale/wos-frameworks-wml-cloud.md

 | XGBoost | Regression | Structured |
 {: caption="Framework support details" caption-side="top"}

 <sup>1</sup>To learn more about AutoAI features, see [AutoAI implementation details](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/autoai-details.html?audience=wdp&context=analytics){: external}.
 For models that have where the training data is in Cloud Object Storage, there is no support for fairness attributes of type boolean.
-However, if the training data is in Db2, Watson OpenScale supports fairness attributes that are boolean type.
+However, if the training data is in Db2, {{site.data.keyword.aios_short}} supports fairness attributes that are boolean type.
 When using the AutoAI option, {{site.data.keyword.aios_short}} does not support models where the data type of the model prediction is binary.
 You must change such models so that the data type of their prediction is a string data type.

 {: note}